Skip over main navigation

 The right to a mainstream education

-Whatever the law says, some parents meet mainstream schools that are unwelcoming and attempt to dissuade them from applying for admission.
+Whatever the law says, some parents meet mainstream schools that are unwelcoming and attempt to steer them away from applying for admission.
 The Code says (paragraph 1.27):

 “The School Admissions Code of Practice requires children and young people with SEN to be treated fairly.
 Admissions authorities: